Boyd Williams Dissertation Grant for Research on Women and Work

 - U-M transcripts may be official or unofficial, and should be uploaded directly to the online application in InfoReady

-- Letters of support may be sent directly from the letter-writer through IRWG's InfoReady portal, or through campus mail or email (firstname.lastname@example.org).
+- Letter of support must be uploaded directly from the letter-writer through IRWG's InfoReady portal.

 IRWG main office: 734.764.9537 or email@example.com